NightfallGT/Token-Grabber-Builder/README.md

 # Token-Grabber-Builder
-Make Discord token grabbers that are in .exe format.
+a GUI for creating Discord token grabbers  in .exe format
 - Converts your .py file to .exe format with an icon

 ## About